To download previous agenda, click here.

 UTILISING TECHNOLOGY TO MAXIMISE MANOUEVRABILITY

-The optimum solution for helicopter commanders to defeat threats is to include integrated self-protection that can aid crew in identifying likely threat sources and direction.
-Once the threat is identified, pilots need an array of options to increase their ability to manoeuvre.
-This could include becoming a harder target or early warning systems to conquer threats and this session will look at technology that is being used, tested and in development.
+Many individual nations, and NATO collectively, have studied how DAS/ASE effectiveness can be enhanced by better connectivity and Situational Awareness.
+The challenge is to provide this nirvana without unduly increasing crew workload, or platform cost/complexity.
+The optimum solution for helicopter commanders to defeat threats is to include integrated self-protection that can aid crew in identifying the threat type and origin.
+Once the threat is identified, pilots need an array of options to defeat the threat via a combination of countermeasure and manoeuvre.
+This session will look at technology that is being used, tested and in development.

 MAIN CONFERENCE DAY 1 – 24th OCTOBER: PREPARE AND SUSTAIN THE FLEET